Sydney-Informatics-Hub/Fastq-to-BAM/README.md

 qsub create_gatk_ref_intervals.pbs
 ```

-#### 3. Run `bash create_project.bash` from the Fastq-to-BAM base directory
+#### 4. Run `bash create_project.bash` from the Fastq-to-BAM base directory

  This script will edit all pipeline scripts and create the required directory set up.
 Users will be prompted to provide the following:

 * NCI project e.g. ab00
-* Name of scripts directory (relative or absolute) e.g. ./Scripts or /scratch/ab00/Fastq-to-BAM/Scripts
+* Path to the directory containing your scripts - `Fastq-to-BAM` (relative or absolute) e.g. ./Fastq-to-BAM or /scratch/ab00/Fastq-to-BAM
 * Basename of config file e.g. cohortname for cohortname.config
 * Full path to the reference directory e.g. /scratch/ab00/Fastq-to-BAM/Reference
 * Name of your reference genome sequence (include suffix) e.g. Hg38.fasta
-* Required read/write access to any Gadi storage other than the supplied NCI project e.g. er01
+* Required read/write access to any Gadi storage other than the supplied NCI project e.g. ab00

 ## Usage